 Food has to be imported and so meals may be expensive on many islands.
 Which is why all-inclusive resorts have grown in popularity.

-Most rooms are sold EP or European Plan, without any meals included.
+Some resorts sell their rooms with an EP or European Plan where no meals are included.
 This is how many experienced travelers prefer to book

 especially dinner, higher than you expect.
-In the Caribbean, evening meals tend to be quite costly and purchasing a meal plan through your
+In the Caribbean, evening meals tend to be costly and purchasing a meal plan through your

 Remember, there really isn't a lot to do on many islands after the

 Find out what the range of your hotel's ala carte menu, and then compare

 Meal plans are usually sold 2 ways:

 and an option of lunch or dinner.
 Lunch usually costs far less than